Marx-wrld/Social-Link/README.md

 # Social-Link
-A simple developer's social link project in tailwind CSS, that contains links to every social media account that he/she can be reached.
+A simple developer's social link account in tailwind CSS, that contains links to every social media account that he/she can be reached.

 ##### Clone this repo to your local directory then run:-
 ```